yortus/asyncawait/README.md

 var await = require('asyncawait/await');
 ```

 To write a function that can be suspended async/await-style, wrap the definition inside `async(...)`.
-The call to `async` returns a function (`countFiles` in the example below).
+The call to `async` returns a function -- called `countFiles` in the example below.
 When `countFiles` is called, any arguments are passed through to the function wrapped by `async(...)` (in this case a path string), and `countFiles` immediately returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Here is the example:

 ```javascript
 var async = require('../async');